 Homemade BMW motorcycle parts washer (car parts too)

 This page is in response to several requests for information about my homemade parts washer.

 Build your own parts washer cheaply and easily.
 Since I had recently retired (1975) from a BMW dealership, I found that I was spoiled with having a Safety Kleen parts washer.
 I was lost without my parts washer.
-So I built this one over 40 years ago while living in Fort Bidwell, Ca. Caution, use only approved environmentally safe solvent.
+So I built this one over 40 years ago while living in Fort Bidwell, Ca. Caution, use only approved environmentally safe solvents.

 Another homemade parts washer.
 Scroll down to the end.
 You might get enough ideas to build one yourself.

-The environmental nazis got us again
+The environmental nazis got us again.